Who we are and What we want

 1999 was a roller coaster.
 In the Twin Cities there was pressure from Whole Foods.
 They had opened - or were planning to open (memory fails me) their 2nd and 3rd stores - and worse, a regional distribution center - which put them into direct competition with the wholesale distributor Roots & Fruits.
 Roots & Fruits had grown up with the co-ops in the area.
 They were part of the movement that had made the Twin Cities home to (in 1977 when I was in my first year of college - at the Minneapolis College of Art and Design) 37 food co-ops.
 Ponder that.
 37!
 How many are in your city or town?
 How many were there before?
 Hell, I shopped at a co-op in '77-78 that was the size of a small corner store.
 This was an amazing area for food co-ops.
 So the pressure Whole Foods created - - Whole Foods had a long history of moving into towns and putting their stores very close to a co-op or natural foods store.
 They would try to steal that store's customer base (putting them out of business) and grow from there.
 We saw them do it in Madison - where it took longer than usual to close Magic Mill (our 2nd wholesale account) - several years, and we saw them do it in Minneapolis - - anyway - the pressure they created caused chaos in the produce scene.
 Without going into detail - we lost all of our Twin Cities accounts largely due to their fear and infighting - which was a direct result of Whole Foods expansion.
 It was devastating to us.
 At the same time there was pressure from the FDA.
 They had - in January (one of our 2 busiest months, every year) finally come out with their final report on an outbreak (from the mid-90s) of salmonella they had blamed on sprouts.
 That had hurt us enormously, but then losing the Twin Cities - it was beyond huge.
 In July the FDA issued another warning against sprouts.
 Business was way down, and the stress was horrible.

 Our seed business did well due to Y2K fears.
 People were buying hundreds of pounds of seed - to stock up before the end of the world.
-We did not - and we would not - be part of the epidemic of fear, but we did sell seeds to those who wanted them.
+Lori corresponded with computer experts and as a result we did not succumb to bad information and the resultant epidemic of fear.
+We explained our postion to customers, but we did sell seeds to those who still wanted them.
 As it turned out - that is what kept Sproutpeople from disappearing altogether - as things only got worse as the year moved on.
 On October 6 the Wisconsin State Journal ran an article entitled "Throw Out Your Sprouts!".
 This was the 2nd time sprouts had made the front page (once again, above the fold), this time was a horror.
 The article appeared as a result of a press release issued the day before, by the Wisconsin Department of Health.
 Our sprouts - along with all other growers sprouts - were removed from store shelves and restaurants, and sales were stopped, with no time frame given for their resumption.
 The whole story is here, but the shorter version is this - Our sales were virtually nil for the whole month.
 We fought desperately to get the media to state our innocence (we were the one Wisconsin sprout farm that was fully exonerated) as boldly as they had presumed our (and the other growers) guilt.
 We laid off all but one of our employees (not that we could even afford her) - in the end losing our most valued - Carl - who could take the angst no longer.
 Sproutpeople was on the brink.
 Had it not been for a Y2K seed order that came in that month - for over $2,000 - we may not have survived.

 Well, as you may have guessed - the world did not end on January 1, 2000.
 We moved our seed business from Gays Mills to Viroqua.
 The one employee we had kept for the seed business had quit under extremely strange personal circumstances, and then spent the next 2 years trying to extort money from us by lying to the Wisconsin Department of Work Force Development.
 That experience cost us stress so great that even I, as taken to words as I am, can not begin to express it.
 In the end we were declared innocent of all her claims.
 It cost us thousands of dollars and hundreds upon hundreds of hours to defend ourselves against her frivolous allegations.
 We wouldn't hire another employee for years to come, she had so damaged us emotionally.